-- 1. For more than one stage cooking, repeat steps 1 and 2 for each stage of cooking before pressing Start Pad (see right side for reference). - 2.
-When using P10 (HIGH) power for the first stage, you may skip step1. - 3.
+- For more than one stage cooking, repeat steps 1 and 2 for each stage of cooking before pressing Start Pad.
+The maximum number of stages for cooking is 3.When operating, two beeps will sound between each stage.
+Five beeps will sound at the end of the entire sequence. - 2.
+When selecting P10 (HIGH) power for the first stage, you may begin at step 2. - 3.
 When selecting P10 (HIGH) power, the maximum programmable time is 30 minutes.
-For other power levels, the maximum time is 99 minutes and 99 seconds. - 4.
-For reheating, use P10 (HIGH) for liquids, P7 (MEDIUM-HIGH) for most foods and P6 (MEDIUM) for dense foods. - 5.
+For other power levels, the maximum time is 99 minutes and 99 seconds. - For reheating, use P10 (HIGH) for liquids, P7 (MEDIUM-HIGH) for most foods and P6 (MEDIUM) for dense foods. - 5.
 For defrosting, use P3 (MEDIUM-LOW).